21 Healthiest Fruits To Eat According to a Nutritionist in 2025

 5. Papaya

-This one’s not quite as easy to find as most of the other options on this list of the healthiest fruits, but no list of the most nutritious fruits would be complete without it.
+This one’s not quite as easy to find as most of the other options on this list of the healthiest fruits but no roundup of the most nutritious fruits would be complete without it.

-According to sources like the Mayo Clinic, papaya is also one of the most folate-rich fruits.
-Folic acid (folate) helps the body produce red blood cells and is needed for healthy cell function and growth.
-It is especially important during pregnancy (especially early pregnancy), but everyone can benefit from eating folate-rich foods.
+According to the Mayo Clinic, papaya is also one of the most folate-rich fruits.
+Folate (vitamin B9) helps the body produce red blood cells and supports healthy cell growth and function.
+It’s especially important during early pregnancy but beneficial for everyone.

 Papaya Nutritional Info (per 100-gram serving)